paulrekaris/TGA-COVID19-Vaccine-Safety-Monitoring-Audit/README.md

 ## The Challenge of Black Box Governance for Private Citizens

-This audit begins with a contradiction that defines its entire scope: The TGA promised a verifiable 'enhanced' system as a legal condition for provisional approval.
+This audit begins with a contradiction that defines its entire scope: The TGA promised a verifiable “enhanced” system as the oversight framework underpinning provisional approval.
 Four years later, it described that system as undocumented 'day-to-day' processes.
 Our task is to investigate the gap between that promise and that description using the limited tools of a citizen.
 We confront the fundamental accountability problem of information asymmetry: regulators hold complete knowledge of internal processes while citizens see only outputs.
 When the TGA announced "enhanced safety monitoring," it created a definitional crisis: where does routine pharmacovigilance end and enhanced monitoring begin?

 For private citizens with limited resources, funding, and investigative powers, this creates an impossible research challenge.
 Yet patterns emerge that demand explanation—even when definitive proof remains beyond citizen reach.